 Access to training and quality jobs, economic development policies that benefit residents and businesses alike, and access to goods and services are all key to a sustainable, fair, and strong local economy.

-GCI’s Employment & Economic Development Research Cluster develops research and policy analysis that informs planning and public policy on decisions related to job creation, workforce development, entrepreneurship, and business retention and recruitment.
-GCI’s work on Employment and Economic Development reflects a commitment to sustainable economic development strategies that bring growth and opportunities to all communities, providing for an overall stronger economy.
-Consistent with GCI’s mission, our interdisciplinary work brings together a variety of partners to analyze and shape the dialogue on economic development, while always recognizing the interrelationships between the social, economic, environmental conditions of the community and its relationship to the city as a whole.
+GCI’s Employment & Economic Development Research Cluster produces research and analysis that informs policies and programs for jobs, training, entrepreneurship, worker cooperatives, innovation districts, commercial revitalization and business recruitment and retention.
+GCI’s work in this cluster reflects a commitment to inclusive employment and economic development strategies that leads to equitable opportunities for individuals, households and communities, providing for an overall stronger economy.
+Consistent with GCI’s mission, this interdisciplinary work brings together a variety of partners to analyze and shape the dialogue on employment and economic development, while always recognizing the interrelationships between the social, economic, and environmental conditions of neighborhoods and their relationship to the city as a whole.

 Learning & Exchange

-In Fall 2013, GCI sponsored the INNOVATE Chicago series, an Employment & Economic Development Lecture series, which tapped into some of the newest economic development trends and initiatives in the Chicago metro.
-For more information, please view the GCI events calendar.
+In Fall 2013, GCI sponsored the INNOVATE Chicago series, an Employment & Economic Development lecture series, which tapped into some of the newest economic development trends and initiatives in the Chicago metropolitan area.
 To check out videos from the INNOVATE Chicago series, visit the GCI YouTube channel.